 The Swedish Bankers' Association held a consultation on a possible recommendation for a STIBOR fallback rate, normally referred to as SWESTR (Swedish krona Short Term Rate) that ended on 10th June, 2021.
 Following an announcement from the Swedish Riksbank on 22nd June, 2021, SWESTR has been available for use in financial transactions since 2nd September, 2021, with the purpose of working as a replacement rate for STIBOR in the event of STIBOR no longer being published or administrated.
 The General Terms and Conditions provide that the interest rate benchmark STIBOR, which applies for the Covered Bonds, can be replaced as set out therein, upon the occurrence of a Base Rate Event which includes if STIBOR ceases to be calculated or administered.
 Such replacement shall be made in good faith and in a commercially reasonable manner.
-Should STIBOR or the administrator not be approved under the Benchmark Regulation, or for any other reason ceases to be calculated or administered, an investor in the Covered Bonds would be adversely affected.
+Should STIBOR or the administrator not be approved under the Benchmark Regulation, or for any other reason ceases to be calculated or administered and be replaced by SWESTR or another interest rate benchmark, there is a risk that such replacement is not made in an effective manner and consequently, if STIBOR ceases to be calculated or administered, an investor in the Covered Bonds would be adversely affected.
 The degree to which amendments to and application of the Benchmark Regulation may affect the Bondholders is uncertain and presents a highly significant risk to the return on the Bondholder's investment.